cosminadrianpopescu/vim-sql-workbench/README.md

 take advantage of the auto complete intellisense, you have to execute first the `SWSqlAutocomplete` command.
 Depending on how many tables and views you have in your database, it might take even more than one minute.
-After the command is executed, normally you can press &lt;C-x&gt;&lt;C-o&gt; in insert mode in a sql statement.
+After the command is executed, normally you can press &lt;C-x&gt;&lt;C-u&gt; in insert mode in a sql statement.

+*Note*: due to constant conflicts with dbext plugin (which apparently has some parts included in the `/usr/share/vim` folder) I prefer to switch to &lt;C-x&gt;&lt;C-u&gt;.
+So, you cannot use &lt;C-x&gt;&lt;C-u&gt; anymore for intellisense

 The plugin will try to determine where you are in the sql and return the appropriate options.
 For example, if you are in the fields part of a `select`